Bachelor’s In Nursing Program Outcomes

 JOB PLACEMENT RATES

-Based on responses to the one-year alumni survey from graduates who completed the program between May 2020 through August 2021 (n=164, response rate=3%), 100% of graduate respondents are employed in a position related to the BS in Nursing degree they earned at Excelsior.
-Of the respondents, 80% indicated they are currently employed in a position that requires a BS in Nursing.
+Based on responses to the one-year alumni survey between May 2022 through April 2023 (n=107, response rate=6%), 100% of graduate respondents are employed in a position related to the BS in Nursing degree they earned at Excelsior.
+Of the respondents, 67% indicated they are currently employed in a position that requires a BS in Nursing.

 Learn more about the Bachelor’s in Nursing Degree Program